【Impact Of The Partnership with Sinopec on Air Liquide's Entry into The Chinese Hydrogen Energy Market】

-On November 6, 2019, a French gas supplier, Air Liquide, and China's largest petroleum supplier, Sinopec, signed memorandum of understanding (MoU) to strengthen cooperation in the field of hydrogen energy in China.It is reported that, at the conclusion of this agreement, Sinope will establish a hydrogen energy company in the future.
-Air Liquide will own a portion of the company’s shares and will provide Sinopec with its technology of and knowhow on hydrogen supply chain.
+On November 6, 2019, a French gas supplier, Air Liquide, and China's largest petroleum supplier, Sinopec, signed a memorandum of understanding (MoU) to strengthen cooperation in the field of hydrogen energy in China.It is reported that, at the conclusion of this agreement, Sinopec will establish a hydrogen energy company in the future.
+Air Liquide will own a portion of the company’s shares and will provide Sinopec with its technology and knowhow on the hydrogen supply chain.

 Photo 1: Air Liquide and Sinopec sign a memorandum of understanding